DoubleTK/InfrastructureManagement/README.md

 which involves shifting left the validating and verifying of telemetry data that your application is producing.
 In this demo/assessment, I use OddDotNet to receive OpenTelemetry data from the API, and then I verify the telemetry using the query language I created, with the C# client that I provide via NuGet.

+If you'd like to learn more about OddDotNet, I have a website located [here](https://odddotnet.github.io/OddDotDocs/).
+I also have a couple examples of how to use OddDotNet in your own workflows on my YouTube channel [here](https://www.youtube.com/@Tyler-Kenna/videos).

+## Conclusion
+Thank you for taking the time to review my take home assessment.
+If you have any questions or run into issues, please don't hesitate to reach out.